skebby11/social-link-look/readme.txt

 Easy and lightweight plugin to change your social meta tags.

 == Description ==
-Social Link Look allow you to change your website shared informations, details and images.
+Social Link Look allows you to change your website shared informations, details and images.
 The plugin covers the share for basically every social media, like Facebook, Whatsapp, Linkedin, Twitter, VK...
-The huge amount of compatible social medias is thank to Open Graph Protocol.
+The huge amount of compatible social medias is thanks to Open Graph Protocol.

 == Installation ==
 Install the plugin the enable it from from plugin page.
 You\'ll see \"Social Link Look\" on admin left side menu.

+== Screenshots ==
+1. SLL on backend.

 == Changelog ==
 Initial Release.